RECAPEM

 • If the needle decompression is not effective an open thoracostomy can be started, even without the immediate availability of a chest tube, to help create an exit for the air so that the patient’s respiratory and cardiovascular functions can normalize.

-• Preferred approach is 4th or 5th intercostal space in anterior to midaxillary line.
+• The preferred approach is the 4th or 5th intercostal space in the anterior to midaxillary line.

 Pleural space drainage